DoNewsCode/core/README.md

 That being said, let's redirect our attention to other goodies package core has offered:

-- Package core is natively support multiplexing modules.
+- Package core natively supports multiplexing modules.
   You could start you project as a monolith with multiple modules, and gradually migrate them into microservices.

 - Package core doesn't lock in transport or framework.